tinytag/tinytag/README.md

     tag.track_total   # total number of tracks as string tag.year          # year or data as string

-    # For non-common fields and fields specific to single file formats use extra
+For non-common fields and fields specific to single file formats use extra

     tag.extra         # a dict of additional data

+The `extra` dict currently *may* contain the following data:
+   `url`, `isrc`, `text`, `initial_key`, `lyrics`, `copyright`

-Additionally you can also get cover images from ID3 tags:
+Aditionally you can also get cover images from ID3 tags:

     tag = TinyTag.get('/some/music.mp3', image=True)
     image_data = tag.get_image()

+To open files using a specific encoding, you can use the `encoding` parameter.
+This parameter is however only used for formats where the encoding isn't explicitly specified.

+    TinyTag.get('a_file_with_gbk_encoding.mp3', encoding='gbk')

 Changelog:
+ * 1.7.0.
+(2021-12-14)
+   - fixed rare occasion of ID3v2 tags missing their first character, #106
+   - allow overriding the default encoding of ID3 tags (e.g. `TinyTag.get(..., encoding='gbk'))`)
+   - fixed calculation of bitrate for very short mp3 files, #99
+   - utf-8 support for AIFF files, #123
+   - fixed image parsing for id3v2 with images containing utf-16LE descriptions, #117
+   - fixed ID3v1 tags overwriting ID3v2 tags, #121
+   - Set correct file position if tag reading is disabled for ID3 (thanks to mathiascode)
- * 1.6.0  (2021-28-08) [aw-edition]:
+ * 1.6.0  (2021-08-28) [aw-edition]:
    - fixed handling of non-latin encoding types for images (thanks to aw-was-here)
    - added support for ISRC data, available in `extra['isrc']` field (thanks to aw-was-here)
    - added support for AIFF/AIFF-C (thanks to aw-was-here)